fossabot/trader.python/README.md

         Also Sellwhileaway2 (both are works in progress)

 - [x] **"Liquidbot"** - a bot on bitfloor to add liquidity to the market by surfing the spread To take advantage of Bitfloor's 0.1% provider bonus therefore won't incur any trading fees

-- [x] **"Balancenotifier"** - check balance every 30 seconds and beeps everytime your balance is added to (fully functional, and nice for day trading)